hampuslundblad/react-beginner-tutorial/tutorial.md

 ```

 Add the title component to your pages, replace the existing greeting with the title instead!

+## 6.2 List, with props?

+Open the UnorderedList.tsx file, it's beautiful isn't it?
+But what if we want to update it in some way?
+Perhaps we want a button that adds an item to the list when pushed.
+We'll we could add a button inside this component and that would work.
+But then it would be a UnorderedListWithButton.tsx.
+What I'm hinting at here is that we want this component to only care about rendering a list, nothing else.
+So now we'll make it more flexible.

+1. Start with creating a new type, `UnorderedListProps`.
+It should have one propertly called `list` which has the type of `Ingredients[]`

+2. Change the unordered list to instead of having the data inside of the component, use the prop instead.

+3. Update Lists.tsx to give the `UnorderedList` component the correct data.

 # 7. A bit of a break